 What is a right to work check?

-As set out in sections 15 - 25 of the Immigration, Asylum and Nationality Act 2006, UK Employers have a legal duty to prevent illegal working.
-This means that employers must check that a job candidate has the right to work in the UK before employing them.
+Employers have a legal duty to prevent illegal working, as set out in sections 15 – 25 of the Immigration, Asylum and Nationality Act 2006, UK .
+This means that employers must check that a job candidate has the right to work in the UK before employing and paying them.

 This ‘check’ is called a ‘right to work check’ and employers must carry it out properly and thoroughly to avoid legal liability.
 This check involves investigating a prospective employee’s eligibility and right to work in the UK by looking at their immigration status and by validating their identity.
-From October 1, employers will need to do this via an Identity Service Provider, or IDSP.
-More on this below.
+Since October 1, employers need to do this via an Identity Service Provider (IDSP) that has been government-approved.

 If an employee has a time-limited right to work in the UK, employers are also expected to carry out a follow-up check shortly before their entitlement to work is due to expire.